 The bulbs in the EFKs have to be changed routinely as they dim over time.
 Make sure that your contractor has specified how often this is to be done in your service agreement and make sure they are recording it each time this is done.

 Where moths are a risk moth pots will be in place, the pheromones need to be changed in this routinely, normally quarterly.
 Your contractor should work to a colour coded system, that way you can tell at a glance if they have been changed.
 The contractor should also record the changing of these in your records.

-If you haven’t read our previous post on pest control, you can read it here – newsletter 11.
-Also, don’t forget to download your copy of your free pest control follow up record sheet now – 4.14.2 Follow Up Pest Control Record V1
+If you haven’t read our previous post on pest control, you can read it here – Is your BRC pest control contract compliant?.
+Also, don’t forget to download your copy of your free pest control follow up record sheet now.

 We've tagged this article as: Pest management